MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-lti-apps.md

 ## OneDrive LTI app

-The OneDrive LTI app provides faculty and students with experience with their OneDrive files inside an LMS, that includes the following:
+The OneDrive LTI app allows the faculty and students to access their OneDrive files inside the LMS, which also includes the following:

-* Access personal OneDrive files from within LMS.
 * Access class files in shared ODSP libraries from within LMS.
-* Allow users to easily share files using sharing links within the LMS.
+* To share files using sharing links within LMS.

 ## Class Teams LTI app